johnsamuelwrites/IA-DeepLearning/en/Project/project.md

 **Deliverables**

 1. A complete TensorFlow implementation of your pipeline.
 2. A detailed report covering:
+   - The chosen subject, problem statement, and objectives.
-   - Task definition and dataset details.
+   - The dataset used.
    - Preprocessing methods.
    - Model architecture and training process.
    - Evaluation results and potential improvements.
-3. A deployed demo or app.
+4. A deployed demo or app.

 ## Example Notebooks